mende273/Foody/README.md

 # Foody
 Real world Android application demonstrating the use of JetPack Compose with Koin, Ktor, Navigation Component and MVVM architecture.

-Foody supports all windows sizes from phones in portrait and landscape to foldable phones and tablets.
+Foody supports almost all windows sizes from phones in portrait and landscape to foldable phones and tablets.
 It also supports light and dark theme.

 ## PreBuild
 The preBuild depends on 2 tasks: <b>ktlint</b> and <b>Detekt</b>.
 You can manually run the tasks with <code>./gradlew ktlintFormat</code> and <code>./gradlew detekt</code>